clarkspencerc/horiseon-marketing/README.md

-added classes & divs for services section and condensed the CSS for services section moved font family and color to body CSS selector to make code more DRY added alt text to images and moved hero image to html
+added classes & divs for services section and condensed the CSS for services section moved font family and color to body CSS selector to make code more DRY added alt text to images and moved hero image to html added comments to CSS sheet made logo an href to return to home

 ## Purpose